The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note provides an overview of the partial exemption de minimis rules.
 This note should be read in conjunction with the Partial exemption overview guidance note.

 The de minimis test rules explained below can only be applied to exempt input tax.
 If the business incurs VAT on non-business or private expenses, this VAT cannot normally be recovered.
-See the Input tax ― business and non-business or private use guidance note for more information.
+See the Business and non-business guidance note for more information.

 Since April 2010, there have been two simplified de minimis tests which supplement the main test.
 These are explained below.